gxli/Adjacent-Correlation-Analysis/README.rst

 Foundation of Adjacent Correlation Analysis
 --------------------------------------------

+.. _adjacency-induced-correlations:

 --------------------------------
 Adjacency-induced correlations:
 --------------------------------

 The method is based on the observation that image values measured in adjacent locations often exhibit stronger correlations compared to image values measured over the whole region.
 Take the following example of the temperature and perception data from the North America:  When plotted together, we reveal a phase space where temperature and precipitation are not well-correlated.
 To reveal regularities, we choose three boxes (R1, R2 and R3) at different locations.
 From the west to the east, the temperature and precipitation exhibit correlations ranging from negative, to positive, then to weak correlations.
-These local correlations are undermined in the global plot, and hard to be revealed otherwise.
+These local correlations are undermined in the global correlation plot.

 .. image:: images/adjacency_induced.png